uwhpsc-2016/syllabus/Grading.md

   Every homework assignment will have a handful of questions where the student will need to write some exposition.
 This may involve deriving certain formulae, determining the computational complexity of a certain algorithm, or plot and describe some results.

+  This report should be written up in a PDF file titled `report.pdf` located in the directory `report` of the homework repository.

 * **code documentation**

   Good code is code that not only runs well but is well-understood by others.
 Your code will be graded for cleanliness and sufficient documentation.
 In particular, every Python function you write should have a docstring with the following formatting, similar to the formatting used in [Numpydoc]